refractionPOINT/lce_doc/docs/deploy_sensor.md

 cd ..
 ```

+### Chrome
+The Chrome sensor is currently shipped as an extension you must install locally.
+The Chrome Web Store support is coming.

+1. In the LimaCharlie web app (app.limacharlie.io), go to the "Installation Keys" section, select your installation key and click the "Chrome Key" copy icon to
+copy the key to your clipboard.
+1. Download the sensor from: https://app.limacharlie.io/get/chrome
+1. Then follow the instructions found in Method 2 here: https://blog.hunter.io/how-to-install-a-chrome-extension-without-using-the-chrome-web-store-31902c780034
+1. From the Extensions page at chrome://extensions/ click on the "Details" button of the LimaCharlie Sensor extension.
+1. Go to the "Extension options" section, and enter your installation key from the previous step.
+Click save.
+1. Give it a minute and you should see your sensor showing up in your organization.

 # Uninstalling the Sensor
 Using an installer, as administrator / root, simply invoke it with one of: